UTSA-ICS/devstack-101/Nova Exercise 1.rst

 	cd devstack
 	source openrc admin admin
 	nova --debug list
-3. Trace and document the code path that is taken from 'nova client' to 'nova server' for this list command to work The nova client code is at the following directory:
+3. Trace and document the code path that is taken from 'nova client' to 'nova server' for this list command to work.
-	``/usr/local/lib/python2.7/dist-packages/novaclient``
-   The nova server code is at the following directory:
+   The nova client code is located at ``/usr/local/lib/python2.7/dist-packages/novaclient`` and the nova server code is loctaed at ``/opt/stack/nova/nova``.
-	``/opt/stack/nova/nova``